magnussolution/magnusbilling7/wiki/en/modules/restrictedPhonenumber/restrictedPhonenumber.rst

+.. _restrictedPhonenumber-id_user:

+Username
+""""""""

+We did not write the description to this field.

 .. _restrictedPhonenumber-number:

 Number
 """"""

-We not write the description to this field.
+We did not write the description to this field.

-.. _restrictedPhonenumber-directio:
+.. _restrictedPhonenumber-direction:

 Direction
 """""""""

-We not write the description to this field.
+We did not write the description to this field.